 Imperial is a British Columbia explorer, developer and mining operator.

-Our history in the mining industry began in December 1959 when Imperial Metals & Power Ltd. was incorporated in British Columbia.
+Our history dates back to December 1959 when Imperial Metals & Power Ltd. was incorporated in British Columbia.
 Over the past five decades, the Company has undergone a number of transitions to become the Company we are today.
 The most pivotal was in 1995 when Imperial merged with Bethlehem Resources Corporation.
 This merger set the Company on a new path, bringing together our current team under the direction of Brian Kynoch.
-Our management team has worked together for 20+ years, and has been involved on construction and/or operation of seven mines, the majority in British Columbia.
-Since 1994, Murray Edwards has been the Company's largest shareholder and an important component of our growth and development.
-He currently owns 36% of the Company's shares.
+Many of our management team have worked together for over 20 years, and have been involved in construction and/or operation of seven mines, the majority in British Columbia.

-- regional expertise and focus is on British Columbia
+- regional expertise and focus in British Columbia

-- integrates disciplines of exploration, development and operations to minimize risks and maximize value
+- integration of exploration, development and operations to minimize risks and maximize value

-- continue exploration and permitting at Ruddock Creek to advance mine development
+- continue permitting to advance Ruddock Creek mine development